TimothyLai1121/Quiz-Fever-4/README.md

 ## HTML  [![ForTheBadge uses-html](http://ForTheBadge.com/images/badges/uses-html.svg)](http://ForTheBadge.com)

 ## CSS [![ForTheBadge uses-css](http://ForTheBadge.com/images/badges/uses-css.svg)](http://ForTheBadge.com)

 I used to be in management and found a mentor[^1] that helped me bring out my creativity.
 My favorite language have to be CSS due to this person[^2].
 ![carbon](./assets/imgs/carbon.png)

+My favorite part of any web development project is bring out different color and style.
+It is completely opposite from web design but I will be consistent on it

 ## Javascript  [![ForTheBadge uses-js](http://ForTheBadge.com/images/badges/uses-js.svg)](http://ForTheBadge.com)